 Transom savers need to have a few accessories to work properly.
-Therefore, rather than having to buy nuts and bolts and other hardware separately it would be good if they come with the transom saver.
+Therefore, rather than having to buy nuts and bolts and other hardware separately, it would be good if they come with the transom saver.
 It should have all the components necessary to hold the transom in place.
-Not all the transom savers come with these accessories, therefore you must look for that before making the purchase.
+Not all transom savers come with these accessories, therefore you must look for them before making the purchase.

 Frequently Asked Question